rad-mit/drone-concepts-exploration/README.md

 It basically is a series of dedicated flight controllers for UAVs.
 It brings together the different components needed to run open-source software for a drone into a box.
 It behaves like the Arduino of drones.

 Some advantages of using a Pixhawk controller include:
-* Wide Software SupportS
+* Wide Software Support
 * Multiple hardware peripherals can be attached to the board
-* well-tested and reliable
+* Well-tested and reliable

 ### Flight Controllers
 A flight controller behaves as the brain of the drone.
 It monitors and controls drone activity.